ashimregme/fpl-winners/README.md

 # FPL Winners

-Command-line application to fetch top N winners of a Fantasy Premier League (FPL) using REST APIs provided by FPL.
+Command-line application to fetch top N winners of a Fantasy Premier League (FPL) for specific gameweeks using REST APIs provided by FPL.

 ## Usage Instruction